-When you tell your sales team, they are going to sales training; you may see some eye rolls, hear some long sighs, and feel the room’s demeanor shift.
-Salespeople don't care much for sales training, but there are ways to make training more effective and improve the odds of having a positive impact on your revenue and profits.
+When you tell your sales team they are going to sales training, you may see some eye rolls, hear some long sighs, and feel the room’s demeanor shift.
+Salespeople don't care much for sales training, but there are ways to make training more effective and improve the odds of positively impacting your revenue and profits.

-You can't learn everything there is about sales in just a few hours of training.
-So, you may want to ask yourself what "skill are you training for?"
+You can't learn everything about sales in just a few hours of training.
+So, you may ask yourself what "skill are you training for?"
 You first need to analyze your team and decide what the goal of the training should be.
-It could be on prospecting, discovery, presentation skills, selling to large accounts, negotiating, time management, territory management, etc. You can get training on many skills, but you must pick one that your team needs to strengthen.
+It could include prospecting, discovery, presentation skills, selling to large accounts, negotiating, time management, territory management, etc. You can get training on many skills, but you must pick one that your team needs to strengthen.

 A good rule of thumb is if your company doesn't have a methodology, process, or platform, you'll want to start there with your training.
 According to Act, "companies with formally documented sales processes observed 18% revenue growth compared to their counterparts with no such procedures."
-There are many good options out there for this type of training and our recommendations will vary based on your industry, your type of sale and your size of size.
+There are many good options for this type of training, and our recommendations will vary based on your industry, your type of sale, and your size.
 Give us a call if you want to learn more.

 To ensure your team gets the most out of their sales training, you should set an expectation for the outcome.
-If you decide your training should be on Discovery, then let your team know after the training you'll be looking for them to ask deeper questions that really get at the needs of the customer, the impact your solution could have on the customer, and buying criteria.
-If you are focusing on selling to larger accounts, set a goal around how many account plans you are looking for or how many people/divisions/locations they should be in touch with per account.
+If you decide your training should be on Discovery, then let your team know after the training you'll be looking for them to ask deeper questions that get at the customer's needs, the impact your solution could have on the customer, and buying criteria.
+If you are focusing on selling to larger accounts, set a goal around how many accounts plans you are looking for or how many people/divisions/locations they should be in touch with per account.

 Now that you've picked the specific skill and set the expectation, you’ll want to get more involved.
 Your team should see you as a resource on all things sales.
 According to Hubspot, “more than 50% of salespeople rely on their peers to get tips for improving.
 44% look to their leaders, 35% to team training resources, and 24% to media.”
 With so many salespeople looking to their leaders, you should be actively involved with the training as much as possible.

 Watch your salespeople on a call.
 Most salespeople are awful at self-reporting how things are going.
-They could have the worst call in the world and they will tell you it was awesome.
-You need to take the time to watch them in action and give them feedback.
-Take notes about how well they are using the new process or skill and also areas where they fell back to old habits so you can discuss it with them after the call or meeting.
+They could have the worst call in the world, and they will tell you it was awesome.
+You must take the time to watch them in action and give them feedback.
+Take notes about how well they are using the new process or skill and where they fell back to old habits so you can discuss it with them after the call or meeting.

 To reshape behavior, you must reinforce the desired action immediately after it occurs.
 You can recognize with a shout-out during a group meeting or let them talk about how they used the training and how it helped in a team meeting.
 Recognition goes a long way with salespeople.